Configuring the production server

 This topic describes how to configure a production server for your apps.

-When you deploy an app, Cloud Foundry determines the command used to start the app through the following process:
+When you deploy an app, Cloud Foundry determines the command that is used to start the app through the following process:

 cf push -c COMMAND, then Cloud Foundry uses